Associate of Science in Business Administration (ASBA)

 Standardized Exam Credit (SEC): 45 units

-Primary objectives in this program include equipping with students with the knowledge and ability to:
+Primary objectives of this program include equipping students with the knowledge and ability to:

 - Understand the basic concepts of supervision and leadership, and apply leadership skills at the individual and group level

 PROGRAM MODE OF INSTRUCTION